thoughtbot/administrate/CONTRIBUTING.md

 ## Releasing

-New releases (and the time period between them) is arbitrary, but usually motivated by a new Rails release or enough bug fixes and/or features that there's significant enough changes.
+New releases (and the time period between them) is arbitrary, but usually motivated by a new Rails release or enough bug fixes or features that there's significant enough changes.

 A new release involves cutting and pushing a new version to [Ruby Gems][] and